 The Piazza della Signoria is an L-shaped square, top among Florence’s most important squares.
 In the heart of the city, dominated by city hall - Palazzo Vecchio - and skimmed by one wing of the Uffizi Gallery, Piazza della Signoria has been the focal point of the city’s social and political life since Roman times.

-Looking to the corner of the Palazzo Vecchio, on the side near the Uffizi Gallery, carved into the wall is a simple, but evocative outline of a man’s face.
+Looking to the corner of the Palazzo Vecchio, on the side near the Uffizi Gallery, carved into the wall is a simple, but the evocative outline of a man’s face.
 What looks like the scrawl of a passing vandal is actually the work of historic sculptor Michelangelo.

 Art and History